 THE PERCENTAGE PEOPLE THAT EVEN TRY WALLETS HAS FLATTENED OUT AND HAS ONLY INCREASED SLIGHTLY THIS QUARTER

 - The growth in people trying wallets is flattening out, even for Walmart Pay which is a relatively newer wallet.

 USAGE BY THOSE WHO HAVE AND CAN USE FOR TRANSACTION VERY LOW AND QUITE FLAT

-- Apple Pay has the highest usage at 5.5%; still below its 5.9% peak
+- Walmart Pay has the highest usage at 5.95%; its highest level yet

-- Walmart Pay has second highest at 5.1%, with a significant growth since last quarter
+- Apple Pay has second highest at 5.7%, slightly higher than last quarter

-- Android Pay lowest usage at 1.8%; higher than in the previous quarter but still a very low usage
+- Android Pay lowest usage at 1.8%; slightly down form the previous quarter

 REASONS FOR NOT TRYING MOBILE WALLET